| Attend some great events in the

 The North Country Center for the Arts & Papermill Theatre presents professional Broadway musical shows, presented in alternating repertory.

 On sale now, NCCA Gift Certificates are valid for any NCCA Productions, including Mainstage shows by the professional, award-winning Papermill Theatre company, community theatre shows by the newly-inaugurated Playhouse Players, and concert series shows that bring in musical guest artists from around the country.
-Gift Certificates may be ordered at the Jean's Playhouse Box Office (open Tues-Sun 3-6pm), over the phone, or online.
+Gift Certificates may be ordered at the Jean's Playhouse Box Office (open Tuesday-Sunday, 3-6pm), over the phone, or online.

 Upper Pemigewasset Historical Society Museum